Photo Credit: Visit Scotland/Kenny Lam

 Find Out More:

-Students wishing to participate in the STEM summer research programme in Aberdeen should apply via Arcadia University.
+Students from other institutions wishing to participate in the STEM summer research programme in Aberdeen should apply via Arcadia University.

 Additional opportunities will be listed as they become available.